mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/mps_extensions.md

 ## Richtext
 Language: <u>slisson.richtext</u>

-!!! warning "The ordering of text and IWords can't be arbitrary"
+!!! warning "The ordering of text and IWords can't be arbitrary,"

     A checking rule enforces that the text is normalized: There has to be at least one child, it must start with a Word and a Word must always be betweeen two embedded nodes and there are noo two consecutive Words.